 Suppose beans A, B and Z all have normal scopes.
 Suppose A has an injection point x, and B has an injection point y.
 Suppose further that both x and y resolve to bean Z according to the rules of typesafe resolution.
-If a is the current instance of A, and b is the current instance of B, then both a.x and b.y refer to the same instance of B.
+If a is the current instance of A, and b is the current instance of B, then both a.x and b.y refer to the same instance of Z. This instance is the current instance of Z.